Golden Apple Martini

 FAQ

-- My drink tastes too sweet, how do I fix it fast?
+- My drink tastes too sweet; how can I fix it?

 Serving Suggestions